Miami’s 15 Most Romantic Restaurants

 Glass and Vine

 Not so long ago, an evening dinner in Peacock Park typically involved a 2 am slice of pizza and leftover beer from The Tavern.
 But the Grove is a more mature place now, and park dinners now mean dining under the soft lights of Glass and Vine.
 On its sprawling patio, a warm breeze blows uphill from Biscayne Bay, rustling the leaves in the live oaks and altering the sparkling lighting ever so slightly.
 The food is just as magical as the setting, with fresh seafood and chicken dishes plus Black Truffle Gnocchi highlighting the menu.
 Even during the day, it’s hard not to get butterflies when sharing a meal at Glass & Vine—and yes, we mean that both literally and figuratively.

 Though this ultra-modern Colombian spot from chef Juanma Barrientos sits tucked away behind a condo tower on the Miami River, its environs aren’t inherently romantic.
-But as soon as the second course of this nine-course journey has you and your date washing your hands in chocolate and licking it off, you’ll see why El Cielo’s DC outpost recently notched a Michelin star.
+But as soon as the eighth course of this 21-course journey has you and your date washing your hands in chocolate and licking it off, you’ll see why El Cielo notched a Michelin star.
 Spend a few hours discovering Barrientos’ artful creations, from a tree sculpture made of traditional Colombian bread to exquisitely designed meat dishes.
 Adventurous couples, you’ve arrived.

 Mandolin Aegean Bistro